Acuity books a slot; it can't cancel a Hobart kayak tour because the wind came up on the Derwent

 Exactly what you get

 A booking system built for Hobart experiences: weather-aware cancellation that reschedules affected guests automatically, real vessel weight and capacity enforcement, and guest arrivals tied to live ferry and flight status.
-It carries your genuine tone through every cancellation and rebooking, integrates with your custom CRM so guests become repeat visitors, connects to payments and your website for one flow, and feeds a business intelligence dashboard for occupancy and season pace.
+It carries your genuine tone through every cancellation and rebooking, integrates with your custom CRM so guests become repeat visitors, connects to payments and your website for one flow, and feeds a business intelligence (BI) dashboard for occupancy and season pace.
 A 6am weather call becomes a managed event, not a morning on the phone.

 How to choose a developer in Hobart